JemelyR/Game-Mechanics-and-fun-happenings/README.md

 # Game-Mechanics-and-fun-happenings
-A collection of scripts I've made for personal game and ar/vr experiences.
+A collection of scripts I've made for personal games and ar/vr experiences.